OpenVPN/openvpn/doc/man-sections/renegotiation.rst

   the SWEET32 attack vector.
 For more information see the ``--cipher`` option.

+  When data channel offload (DCO) is enabled, this option is ignored.
+DCO does not support configurable renegotiation thresholds; automatic key renegotiation mechanisms are sufficient for modern ciphers.

 --reneg-pkts n
   Renegotiate data channel key after **n** packets sent and received (disabled by default).

+  When data channel offload (DCO) is enabled, this option is ignored.
+DCO does not support configurable renegotiation thresholds; automatic key renegotiation mechanisms are sufficient for modern ciphers.

 --reneg-sec args
   Renegotiate data channel key after at most ``max`` seconds